Toloka/docs/en/template-builder/reference/view.map.md

 Use this component to set the targets for the tasks with the markers, select the areas with polygons.
 Specify the position and colors for the elements on the map.

-You can set the following map properties: scale, position of the map center, label, and hint for annotators.
+You can set the following map properties: scale, position of the map center, label, and hint for Tolokers.

 [View example in the sandbox](https://clck.ru/bmsjT).